-We made it through Christmas at home.
+We made it through Christmas.
 What comes next?
-A cozy New Year's Eve at home.
+A cozy New Year’s Eve at home.

 This year has been difficult for everyone.
-We haven't been able to be with the ones we love most in a long time.
-But if you're reading this, you're probably looking for ways to celebrate the hope and promise of a new year.
+COVID has continued to mutate, and this year, Omicron took its toll on our holiday plans.
+But if you’re reading this, you’re probably looking for ways to celebrate the hope and promise of a new year.
 We may not be sipping cocktails at fancy parties.
 We may not be nibbling on appetizers at a rowdy get-together.
-But it's time to say goodbye to 2020, and no better way than the way we've learned to celebrate everything else: at home.
+But it’s time to say goodbye to 2021, and no better way than the way we learned to celebrate lots of other things: at home.

 Here are some ideas for New Year’s Eve activities so you can have a fun evening and ring in the New Year with fun and festivities without leaving the house!